Axentro/crystal-ecdsa/README.md

 A Crystal C binding for the ECDSA functionality of OpenSSL that focuses specifically on secp256k1.
 This library requires you to have OpenSSL installed.

+Thanks to Eric Davis for his ecies library and to John Feras for his adaptation of Eric's code for this library.

 [![Build Status](https://travis-ci.org/SushiChain/crystal-ecdsa.svg?branch=master)](https://travis-ci.org/SushiChain/crystal-ecdsa)

 ## Installation